RahulTheresaraj/Tiny-Federated-Learning/README.md

 1. Research on Object detection.
 2. Research on Pre-trained models for Object detection.
 3. Building a pre-trained object detection.
-4. Test the Pre-trained model.
+4. Understanding and Testing the Pre-trained model.

 #### Contributions:
 1. Rahul Theresaraj,